 APM in DevOps Toolchain

 This one has been true for the last 4+ years in fact, but as toolchains increase in complexity the integration of APM into both CI and CD pipelines continues to mature.
-In the CI/CD space, there are more advanced commercial solutions include better integration with APM tools as part of their products.
+In the CI/CD space, more advanced commercial solutions include better integration with APM tools as part of their products.
 Increased polish is needed, and will continue over the coming years.

 Hybrid application management